Analyze the following limits and find the vertical asymptotes of ... | Study Prep in Pearson+

 Factoring Polynomials

-Factoring polynomials is a technique used to simplify expressions and find roots.
-In the case of the denominator x^4 - 49x^2, factoring can reveal the critical points where the function may have vertical asymptotes.
-Recognizing that this expression can be factored as x^2(x^2 - 49) aids in identifying the values of x that lead to undefined behavior.
+Factoring polynomials is a method used to simplify expressions and find roots.
+In this case, the denominator x² − 25 can be factored into (x − 5)(x + 5), which reveals the points where the function may have vertical asymptotes, specifically at x = 5 and x = -5.

 Recommended video: